The Ninth Configuration: Plot

-Sometime in the early 1970s, "toward the end of the War in Vietnam" as stated in the opening narration, a large castle in the Pacific Northwest is used by the US government as an insane asylum for military personnel.
-Among the many patients there is a former astronaut, Billy Cutshaw (Scott Wilson), who aborted a moon launch and was dragged screaming from the capsule, suffering from an apparent mental breakdown.
+In the early 1970s, towards the end of the Vietnam War, a castle in the Pacific Northwest is used by the US government as an insane asylum for military personnel.
+Among the patients there is former astronaut Billy Cutshaw, who aborted a Moon launch and was dragged screaming from the capsule, suffering from an apparent mental breakdown.

-Colonel Hudson Kane (Stacy Keach), a former member of a United States Marine Corps special unit, arrives at the castle to take over the treatment of the patients.
-He meets Colonel Fell (Ed Flanders), who helps Kane acclimate himself to the eccentricities of the patients.
-Kane pays special attention to Cutshaw, repeatedly asking him why he did not want to go to the moon.
-Cutshaw refuses to answer but instead gives him a St. Christopher medal.
-Later, Cutshaw talks with Lieutenant Reno about Kane.
-Reno, who is attempting to stage the works of William Shakespeare with a cast of dogs, suspects that Kane is crazy himself.
-Reno asserts that psychiatrists often go crazy and have the highest suicide rate of any profession.
+Colonel Hudson Kane, a former member of a United States Marine Corps special unit, arrives at the castle to take over the patients' treatment.
+Colonel Fell helps Kane acclimatise himself to the eccentricities of the patients.
+Kane eventually talks to Cutshaw, who refuses to answer why he did not want to go to the Moon.
+Instead, he gives Kane a St. Christopher medal.
+Lieutenant Reno, who is there attempting to stage Shakespeare plays with a cast of dogs, suspects that Kane is crazy himself.

-Kane falls asleep in his office and has a nightmare.
-When recounting it, he explains to Fell that they are the nightmares of his brother Vincent, a former patient and murderer who is now dead.
+Meanwhile, Kane constantly has nightmares of his brother Vincent, a former patient and murderer who is now dead.
 Cutshaw talks with Kane again, and they debate God and the idea that there is a divine plan.
 Kane, who believes that the existence of a God is far more likely than humanity's having emerged from "random chance", argues that deeds of pure self-sacrifice are proof of human goodness, which can only be explained by divine purpose.
 Cutshaw demands that Kane recall one concrete example of pure self-sacrifice from his personal experience; Kane is unable.
 Kane takes Cutshaw to a church service, which Cutshaw interrupts with several outbursts, and Kane momentarily hallucinates.
 After returning to the castle, Cutshaw thanks Kane and asks him to send him a sign as proof of an afterlife should Kane die first.
 Kane promises to try.